luismiguelcasadodiaz/splunk/02_working_with_time.md

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/b238a2c9-c587-4a9d-85b8-f69e33ee0d35)

-When the default time fields `date_*`are present we can use them to solve specific use cases in our searches
+When the default time fields `date_*`are present we can use them to solve specific use cases in our searches.
 ### Time Modifiers and Time Fields

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/87e1fff2-8539-4afc-937e-36397d9cd33d)

-`Earliest` is looking back two days ago `-2d` to the beginning if day `@d` and latest is rounding down to the beginning of the current day
+`Earliest` is looking back two days ago `-2d` to the beginning of day `@d` and `latest` is rounding down to the beginning of the current day.
 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/ab420b7a-43ef-41b4-8108-dbafb4d9ff48)

-And we are interested in displaying early-morning events from 2 AM until 5 AM in UNIX TIME
+And we are interested in displaying early-morning events from 2 AM until 5 AM in UNIX TIME.

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/588d26e3-2ef2-4236-8c59-f9c63963f226)

 ### bin command and _time field
 The bin command helps us bucket up our events.
 We can put numerical values into discrete sets or bins.
-The bin command has a Span option  that is set to an integer or time-scale that allows us to set the size for each bin
+The bin command has a `span` option  that is set to an integer or time-scale that allows us to set the size for each bin.
 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/04c7a226-297a-4010-a7c8-7fdcc05206df)

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/ab14cf24-d725-4cf9-8b09-ada375ca0da7)

-In this example, I try to bin the event in intervals of 15 minutes and made some statistics over the event intra bin.
-Count number of files names as indexations.
-Distinct count of filees names as indexes, a ratio of times each index is indexed ans the sum of the files sizes.
+In this example, I try to bin the events in intervals of 15 minutes and made some statistics over the events intra-bin.
+Count a number of file names as indexations.
+Distinct count of file names as indexes, a ratio of times each index is indexed, and the sum of the file sizes.
 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/0ab4babb-f7c0-4341-8881-33d6f6475b1d)

 ## Formating Time (06:12)